jgraettinger/blog/README.md

     source: { name: userDetails }
 ```

-Materializations are always in terms of the collection's key.
+Materializations are always in terms of the collection's key
+and they use only the storage provided by the database itself
+(without keeping another internal copy).
-The schema annotates that `numUnreadRooms` is reduced as a sum,
+The schema annotates that `numUnreadRooms` is to be summed,
-so Flow maintains the running lifetime tally.
+so Flow maintains the running lifetime tally directly in the table
-Storage for the materialization is provided by the database.
-Flow reads, modifies, and writes documents as needed:
+by reading, combining, and storing documents:

 ![Animation of Materialization](./images/materialization.gif)

 ## How this Helps

 What we've achieved is a de-normalized view, in our database of choice,
-that's reactive to our normalized business events, past and future.
+that's reactive to our normalized business events (past and future).
 It's consolidated into a single place, strongly-typed, tested,
-and completely isolated from our application code.
+and fully isolated from our application code.
 Flow will manage its execution for us and we don't have yet another app to deploy.

 The solution isn't *completely* declarative —
-we still had to write a non-trivial
+we still wrote a non-trivial pure function to identify
-pure function to identify users that changed between room states —
+users that changed between room states —
-but we've substantially simplified from the spaghetti of per-event application handlers.
+but it's a lot simpler than the spaghetti of updates in application handlers.

-From here we're able to evolve the derivation over time,
+From here we'll be able to evolve the derivation over time,
+or add a materialization into another system
+(perhaps we'll want a key/value store).
-or compose it as an input of other derivations.
+We could even compose it as an input of yet-another derivation.
-We can add a materialization into another system,
-perhaps to migrate it into a key/value store.

 ## On Query Planners